HenryPahn/bloggle/README.md

 ```

 # Connect to Firebase
-1. Go to bloggle project
+1. in firebase console, Go to bloggle project

 2. Click to "setting" icon near project overview, and select project settings